Shaga-Matula/Mastermind_PG/README.md

 * When a new player joins they should be able to:

-  1. Read and understand the instructions Easley.
+  1. Read and understand the instructions easily.
   2. Navigate with simplicity.
   3. Get feedback from the game to enhance gameplay.

 * Returning players:

-  1. To be eager to beat there highest score.
+  1. To be eager to beat their highest score.

 ## Design
 <hr style="border:1px solid white">